-While Era retains her identity as a Somebody, this isn’t the whole of it.
+Being type: While Era retains her identity as a Somebody, this isn’t the whole of it.
 After undergoing a rigorous and painstaking process of memory erasing and re-conditioning, Era had almost lost her conscious mind.
 She was so close to breaking off into Nobody and Heartless that the outcome ended in neither the sundering nor the unity.
 Forged out of a ridiculously strong will to live, her soul was rendered into fragments of her former self, with Era merely being the most whole fragment.

-Erax: The dark part of Era’s soul who has also taken away pretty much all of Era’s old memories, including those of Spira and of her sister Hyri.
+Fragments: Erax The dark part of Era’s soul who has also taken away pretty much all of Era’s old memories, including those of Spira and of her sister Hyri.
 When Era gives into the residual Darkness within her heart, it opens up a gateway that may allow Erax back in.

-When the two combine, they form Nightmare (see below).
+When the two combine, they form Nightmare.